Table of Contents

 The important thing to note here is that pit bulls were bred because they were great fighters, but they were bred for “bite inhibition”—they could be mid-fight, and they would calm at the touch of their owners.
 But not all pit bulls are aggressive fighting dogs.

 While any dog can be traumatized, abused, or even trained to become vicious towards humans and animals, breeders specifically picked pit bulls that were gentle.
 This means that the breed does not come from a long line of hostile, mean dogs.

 While the pit bull nanny dog may be a myth, this breed may still qualify as being one of the most gentle towards humans if raised properly.
 Nonetheless, pit bulls continue to be discriminated against and the situation is not getting better, thus awareness of this breed's unfair stereotyping is necessary.

-Whenever I think of Rottweilers, I think of criminals in movies that have huge rottweilers protecting their property, or fighting dogs like in the movie Amores Perros (2000).
-In my head, this dog has long been associated with with snarls, chasing, and excessive amounts of drool.
+Whenever I think of Rottweilers, I think of criminals in movies that have huge rottweilers protecting their property or fighting dogs, like in the movie Amores Perros (2000).
+In my head, this dog has long been associated with snarls, chasing, and excessive amounts of drool.
 All of this is a Hollywood perspective, though, and the reality is that Rottweilers are just not trained killers from birth like popular fiction would often portray.